JoshCLim/learn_react/PedroTech_BeginnerCourse-01/notes/1 Setup, JSX, Components, Props.md

 1. a value to set the variable to
 2. a callback function to perform an operation on the current value of the variable

+_note_: React will not actually update the value of the state until the component re-renders.
+If you want to do something when a state changes, then consider using the `useEffect` hook.

 ## 7.1 Example Uses

 The following code automatically updates the paragraph with whatever is written in the input field.